What is a Class C Multifamily Property?

 Sometimes sub-categories like Class A- or Class B+ are used to provide a more accurate description of a particular property.

 While there are no strict rules that determine a property’s classification, the terms Class A, Class B, and Class C are used in the real estate industry to quickly describe a particular property and communicate its value.

-If a listing says that a property is Class A, it means the property is in a good location and has plenty of amazing amenities, among other great qualities.
+If a listing says that a property is Class A, it likely means the property is in a good location and has plenty of amazing amenities, among other great qualities.
 Class B properties are not necessarily bad, but they are considered “second best” or less than ideal.
-With a few upgrades and improvements, they can easily become Class A.
+With a few upgrades and improvements, they could easily become Class A.

 Finally, Class C properties may range from being in fair to poor condition.
 They are typically older—mostly over 30 years old.
 They are therefore considered the riskier investment.
 That said, their acquisition costs are lower and they have great potential cash-on-cash returns.